 With that in mind, I looked for postcards in Jakarta as well, but this was much more difficult than I thought.
 I couldn't buy at Fatahillah Square, the most popular tourist spot in this city.
 I couldn't find even in a reasonably large post office, either.
 If the post office didn't sell them, I felt at a loss.
 So I asked a post office worker to tell me about a place where postcards were sold, and I went there.
 The guy at the post office didn't speak English or Japanese, and I didn't understand Indonesian.
 I wasn't sure if my question was clear, but I headed towards the place where the postman told me.

 I walked and walked and walked, but no shops that sold postcards appeared.
 Instead, what appeared was a place that had been turned into small galleries.
-Small booths lined the side of the sidewalk, each with a painter.
-Each one was a painter's gallery.
+Small booths lined the side of the sidewalk, each with a painter. 肖像画に囲まれた男Each one was a painter's gallery.
 As I walked through the booths one by one, I saw a cat sleeping soundly in the shadow of a painting.
+Approaching an awake cat unwisely is often met with alarm, but a well-rested cat was defenseless.

 July 20, 2020